PeterAAyala/CS109aFinalProject/index.md

 ## Refined Problem Statement

-Which factors are most influential in determining a given user’s rating for a given business, including factors relating to the business, factors relating to the user, and interactions among these factors?
-Can we use all these factors to try and predict a rating based on the user and the restaurant?
+Can we use many of the factors available in the restaurant and user dataset within the Yelp academic dataset to try and predict a rating for a restaurant given a particular user?
+Will there be a noticeable difference between various models (both parametric and non-parametric)?

 ## Data